Family Reunification Parole Processes

 - They are the child of a principal beneficiary of an approved Form I-130 and are unmarried and under the age of 21.

-- An attestation to certify understanding of the family relationship requirements for children under 18, including the requirements that a child under the age of 18 must travel with and in the care and custody of a parent or legal guardian to be eligible to be considered for parole under an FRP process, and that evidence of parentage or legal guardianship must be provided upon arrival at the port of entry.
+- They understand the family relationship requirements for children under 18, including the requirement that a child under the age of 18 must travel with and in the care and custody of a parent or legal guardian to be considered for parole under a FRP process; and

 If Form I-134A Is Insufficient